richardbowden/terror_example/README.md

 `AWS_ACCESS_KEY`
 `AWS_SECRET_ACCESS_KEY`

+oh and create and update tfvars file with a keyname that exists

 get you public ip address `dig +short myip.opendns.com @resolver1.opendns.com`

 then run command, filling in your public ip address `TF_VAR_dynamic_sshaccess='["your public ip from command above/32"]' terraform apply`